DataGrip is a universal tool for dealing with databases. It supports PostgreSQL, MySQL, SQL Server, Oracle, and many other databases.

 There are some pre-built snippets for the most common tasks.
 Every live template has its own abbreviation — just type the abbreviation and then press Tab to fill in the rest of the code.
 For example, sel can be used for SELECT * FROM, while ins will provide the INSERT statement.
 Look at the Live Templates in action:

 It is even possible to create custom templates for even greater efficiency.
 To do this go to Settings | Editor | Live Templates.

 2. Introduce alias

 This SQL refactoring is arguably one of the most important.
 Get your stopwatch ready as you are about to see how much time this saves you!
-Put the caret on the table name and press Alt+Enter → Introduce table alias.
+Put the caret on the table name and press Alt+Enter (Opt+Enter for macOS) → Introduce table alias.